mmonfils/responsible-psychiatric-discharge-plans/index.md

 *   **[Community Impact Analysis](public-record/community-impact.md):**
     This section looks at mental health institutes (MHIs) and Administrative Services Organizations (ASOs), their rules for discharging a person commited by court order, and how they affect daily life for families and communities.
 It uses systems theory to trace how stable re-entry into the community keeps individuals safe and supported.
 *   **[Power Structure and Statutory Mapping](public-record/power-structure.md):**
     This page tracks the law through the government system.
-It shows that the Iowa Legislature holds the primary legal authority over this policy, specifically moving through the House Health and Human Services Committee.
+It shows that the Iowa Legislature holds the primary legal authority over this policy, specifically moving through the House Health and Human Services (HHS) Committee.
 *   **[Fiscal and Economic Cost Review](public-record/fiscal-review.md):**
     This review breaks down the public costs of the bill.
 It looks at the government funds needed to supply medications to individuals leaving MHIs.